-Field II: American Politics UPPER DIVISION COURSES (Intended for Undergraduates)
+Field II: American Politics

 POL S 321.
 State Politics (3) [AI]

 Politics and policy making at the state and local levels, relations among national, state, and local governments.
 Emphasis on California problems and politics.
 Meets the graduation requirement in California government.
 When taken with Political Science 305 or 320, will also satisfy graduation requirements in American Institutions.